 - After 40 consecutive years and more than 140 consecutive performances, Dr. Neil Skov, emeritus professor of science, retires from the role of Good King Wenceslas.
 He hand picks Jonathon Neuendorf to take over the role.

 Fun fact: More than 100 participants—including faculty, staff, students, and community members—take part in the festival each year.
 Ranging in age from young children to experienced seniors, roles include musicians, singers, actors, and more.

 - The Festival takes a one-year hiatus due to the scourge of the COVID-19 pandemic, resulting in much wailing and gnashing of teeth.
 It is the first time the event has been canceled in its history, but Concordia’s Choir recorded 25 minutes of the most beloved numbers from the Boar’s Head Festival for enthusiasts to still enjoy from home during the Christmas season.

 - December 3-5: Boar’s Head is back for its 43rd annual performance!
 And there was much rejoicing.

 Ticket and participation info

-Tickets for the 2021 Boar’s Head Festival at CUAA will go on sale on October 15, 2021 at cuaa.edu/boarshead.
+Tickets for the 2021 Boar’s Head Festival are now on sale at cuaa.edu/boarshead.
 If you would like more information or are interested in taking part in this year’s festival, please email CUAA’s Director of Theater Amanda Williams at firstname.lastname@example.org.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.